Getting Married in Antarctica

 - Plan ahead: We booked our Antarctic air-cruise months in advance through a travel agent.
 Getting to Antarctica also means traveling to Chilean Patagonia.
 We had time to explore Torres del Paine National Park and take some epic engagement photos by planning ahead.

 - Work with the expedition team: The Antarctic weather is totally unpredictable.
 Thankfully, we had great weather in the Lemaire Channel, and the guides helped us find the perfect location!
 They also steered us clear of any leopard seals, as they do not make the best wedding guests.

 - Dress to impress: Hollis has a background in costume design, and he planned our wedding “look.”
 With the iridescent blues of the Antarctic landscapes, black-tie works well.
 If you have that elegant tuxedo or gown hanging in your closet, getting married in Antarctica is the perfect opportunity to wear it!
-(Our expedition boots were provided for by Antarctica21, essential gear for outdoor weddings in Antarctica.)
+(Antarctica21, essential gear provided for our expedition boots for outdoor weddings in Antarctica.)

 - Remember, love is an adventure: For us, getting married in Antarctica was the perfect start to our life together.
 This was a wedding between two men, so we did not expect the outpouring of support.
 When we arrived back at our ship, our fellow travelers cheered us on, and some were even crying.
 Today, our marriage continues to be a fantastic adventure!

 Read their full wedding story on Harper’s Bazaar!
 To learn more about our air-cruises and how you can celebrate something special too, contact us!